1 - The Electrical Equipment (Safety) Regulations 1994

 It is the Landlord’s responsibility to ensure that Townends are informed of any asbestos fixtures and fittings within the Property or any outbuildings included in the Tenancy Agreement.
 This ensures that contractors are properly instructed.

 It is a Tenant’s right to enjoy pure drinking water in their home.
 It is our advice that a Tenant should be provided with a copy of the report from the Environment Agency confirming the standard of the water supply to the Property.
 If the report does not show that the water reaches recommended levels, We must advise that a UV filter be fitted to the Property supply, either at the main water inlet to the Property, or to a separate drinking supply.
 The Tenant should be made responsible within the Tenancy Agreement for changing the UV bulb within the filter, or if 1 specific tap is to be used for drinking water the Tenant should be notified accordingly.

 From 1st December 2003 the liability for Landlords to pay Stamp Duty was abolished.
 The liability is purely that of the Tenant if the rent after deduction of the discount exceeds £125,000.00.

 Under the Consumer Protection Regulations, the Client is required to disclose any information that might materially affect a Tenant’s decision to take out a Tenancy at the Property.
 In the event that information to this affect is not provided to the Tenant they can seek damages as well as a cancellation of the Tenancy that they entered into.
-The Client is required to inform Stirling Ackroyd of anything that may fall under this category.
-If such information is not disclosed then and Stirling Ackroyd suffer any loss as a result, the Client agrees to indemnify Stirling Ackroyd against any such losses.
+The Client is required to inform Townends of anything that may fall under this category.
+If such information is not disclosed then and Townends suffer any loss as a result, the Client agrees to indemnify Townends against any such losses.